semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 Yeah, despite only one of the projects has changed, all the blocks are running.
 For a big monorepo with hundreds of projects, that’s a lot restless hours of waiting accumulated every  week.
 We can do better.

 Open the workflow editor again.
-Pick one of the blocks and open the **skip/run conditions** section.
+Pick one of the blocks and open the *Skip/run Conditions* section.
 Add some change criteria:

 ``` text
 change_in('/services/billing')